FrsLry/ms_acceleration/README.md

 This repository contains the scripts to reproduce the statistical analyses, figures, and a reproducible example to fit the dynamic *N*-mixture model for the Blue Jay.
 This is how it is structured:

-* **Statistical analyses and figures:** the script `spatial_per_ species_analysis.R` contains the spatial analyses (maps) and the per species analyses.
-The script `relative_growth_rate_analysis.R` contains the spatial analysis for the growth rate relative to time 1 (Fig. 2c,d).
-The scripts `per_family_analysis.R` and `per_habitat_analysis.R` contain the per family and per 'preferred habitat' analyses, respectively.

-* **Reproducible example:** in order to fit the dynamic *N*-mixture model, simply run the script `example_blue_jay.R`.
+* **Dynamic N-mixture models:** the dynamic *N*-mixture model can be found in `.\model\jagsModel.txt` and can be used to reproduce the results.
+We created a reproducible example with the Blue Jay in `.\scripts\example_blue_jay.R`.
 The species can be changed by changing the variable `species` in the script.
 Please note that it may take *ca.* 2 days for the model to fit.
 The data provided contains the input data for 564 species.
+The summary of the models can be found in `.\summary_models\`.

+* **Propagating uncertainty in mixed models:** the second part of the analysis can be found in `.\mixed_model\`.
+There are 3 scripts to samples the chains at the routes/species, family and habitat levels.
+The mixed models can be fit by using the scripts in `.\mixed_model\script_fitting\`.
+The commented model is:

+* **Figures:** The figures can be recreated using the script `.\mixed_model\figures.R`.

 ## System requirements